Fredrick is a professional painter and author of painting guides. He has been painting houses and other structures for more than 13 years.

-To prevent the water damage, you can use sealants which block water and other substances from coming into contact with a newly-painted surface.
+To prevent water damage, you can use sealants that block water and other substances from coming into contact with a newly-painted surface.
 If you have a damaged roof, flashing, gutter, or soffit, you need to repair it to keep water away from the walls and ceiling.

 2. Control Humidity and Condensation Around the Surfaces

 If not well controlled, these two conditions can cause moist conditions on the painted surfaces.
 They can therefore make a new coat to detach from the surface immediately after application.
 They can also cause the growth of mold and mildew which damage old coats.